-I will mention the Knight Bus at this point, only to state that this particular service in its current form is clearly of at least early-20th century origin.
+I will mention the Knight Bus again at this point, only to state that this particular service in its current form is clearly of at least early-20th century origin.
 Omnibuses, however, go back to around 1890 or so.
 The modern Knight Bus may have replaced some earlier form of service, but it is difficult to see how such a service might have been operated prior to mechanized transit.
 Post Owls may fly faster than their natural counterparts, but it is difficult to imagine any sort of a practical operation of an omnibus drawn by magical horses.
 Although such a service might have used Abraxans or Thestrals, the general comments regarding the Hogwarts Thestral herd (flock?) which has been acquired and trained under Rubeus Hagrid’s tenure as groundskeeper implies that it is both of recent development and unique, and Beaubatons’ team of Abraxans are all too visible.

-Which appears to have ultimately been the problem with flying carpets, as well.
+Which as mentioned above, appears to have ultimately been the problem with flying carpets, as well.
 Although prior to the 20th century it would have been easy enough to conceal the presence of a flying carpet by camouflaging the underside to reflect the surrounding sky.
-It is unknown whether similar bans on flying carpets have also been imposed by other Ministries of western Europe, but such a possibility seems likely.
+It is unknown whether similar bans on flying carpets have also been imposed by the Ministries of western Europe, but such a possibility seems likely.

-It should probably also be mentioned in passing that the Ministry of currently magic owns and operates a small fleet of conventional-appearing automobiles.
+It should probably also be mentioned in passing that we have seen that the Ministry of Magic currently owns and operates a small fleet of conventional-appearing automobiles.

 A Floo connection, however, is not always a particularly effective means for the transfer of large items such as bulk supplies or the transportation of large shipments of merchandise in order to stock shops.
 Which observation leads me to assume that the most common such method of goods transport today is probably by rail.